wangmj17/JSONBench/README.md

 - `.results_runtime`: Contains the runtime results of the benchmark.
 - `.results_memory_usage`: Contains the memory usage results of the benchmark.

 The last step of our benchmark is manual (PRs to automate this last step are welcome).
-We manually retrieve the information from the outputted files into the final result JSON documents which we add into the `results` subdirectory within the benchmark candidate's subdirectory.
+We manually retrieve the information from the outputted files into the final result JSON documents, which we add to the `results` subdirectory within the benchmark candidate's subdirectory.

 For example, this is the [results](./clickhouse/results) directory for our ClickHouse benchmark results.

 ## Add a new database

 We highly welcome additions of new entries in the benchmark!
 Please don't hesitate to contribute one.
-You don't have to be affiliated with the database engine to contribute the benchmark.
+You don't have to be affiliated with the database engine to contribute to the benchmark.

-While the main benchmark uses a specific machine configuration for reproducibility, we will be interested to receive results for cloud services and data lakes for reference comparisons.
+While the main benchmark uses a specific machine configuration for reproducibility, we will be interested in receiving results for cloud services and data lakes for reference comparisons.

 - [x] ClickHouse
 - [x] Elasticsearch